andreyrusanov/permissions/README.md

 `Permissions` provides a tiny wrapper on top of built-in Python's libraries to get information about file permissions in Unix systems.

+## Motivation
+Currently everything related to permission management is spreaded across few packages.
+It is nice and handy to have everything gathered together. `Permissions` is quite incomplete at the moment and any kind of missed functionality is welcome as pull requests or GitHub issues.

 ## Installation
 ```
 pip install file-permissions